Terminology

 Concurrency

-Concurrency refers to the maximum number of browser sessions that can run simultaneously on a browserless instance.
-This is a core limit that controls how many parallel browser automations your account can execute at once.
+Concurrency is the maximum number of browser sessions that can run simultaneously on a Browserless instance.
+This controls how many parallel browser automations execute at once.

-For self-hosted instances, concurrency can be configured via the CONCURRENT or MAX_CONCURRENT_SESSIONS environment variables, with a default of 10 concurrent sessions.
-For details of concurrency limits in different plans, see our pricing plans for concurrency limits.
+For self-hosted instances, configure concurrency via the CONCURRENT or MAX_CONCURRENT_SESSIONS environment variables (default: 10).
+See our pricing plans for plan-specific concurrency limits.

 There's also a queue system configured via QUEUED or QUEUE_LENGTH environment variables (default 10) that allows requests to wait when concurrency is at capacity.